johron/perf-challenge/README.md

-# TGA Performance Challenge - 2017
+# King Performance Challenge - 2019

 ##### Overview
 The challenge is to implement a solution to determine if a file contains duplicates of registration numbers.